axelarnetwork/axelar-examples/examples/amplifier/README.md

 ## Introduction

 This repo provides the code for interacting with the Amplifier Relayer API to relay transactions to the Axelar network and listen to Axelar events.

+For a visual of the flow of an outgoing message see [outgoing msg](/images/Outgoing-Relayer.png) For a visual of the flow of an inbound message see [inbound msg](/images/Inbound-Relayer.png)

 ## Setup